 Consider this quote from the American Journal of Clinical Nutrition:

 Underlying conditions for increased availability [of histamine] may be an endogenous histamine overproduction caused by allergies…

 The production of histamine by air-borne allergens can unknowingly take up a large portion of the histamine bucket, leaving reduced wiggle room with food.
 This means that location alone can be a cause of histamine intolerance.

 To this point, Dr. Janice Joneja wrote an excellent blog on the subject of histamine that everyone should read.
 This quote, in particular, stands out:

 A person with histamine intolerance will typically experience a constant fluctuation in the signs and symptoms of histamine excess in response to changing conditions.
 For example, when a person is experiencing allergy to air-borne allergens such as seasonal pollens, the histamine released in the allergic response alone might put them into the symptom range.
 In such a case, avoiding histamine-associated foods will no longer relieve their symptoms because their total level of histamine will remain above their limit of tolerance.
 This explains the observation that during their “pollen allergy season” many people find themselves reacting to foods (usually histamine-rich foods) that they could normally eat with impunity.

-Variants in the AOC1 gene have been associated with reduced DAO activity.
-This Italian study found that 10 out of 14 patients with histamine intolerance had very low levels of serum DAO.
+Variants in the AOC1 genes have been associated with reduced DAO activity.
+For example, this Italian study found that 10 out of 14 patients with histamine intolerance had very low levels of serum DAO.